Financial Statements for Nevada Contractor Licensing

 • Compilations — statement date must be within 6 months of your application

-• Reviews - statement date must be within 12 months
+• Reviews — statement date must be within 12 months of your application

 Selecting the right statement date can help avoid delays or the need to redo financials if your application timeline shifts.